 Jay didn’t answer, only stared at the cop who had turned to his coffee again, showing his stiff back.

 “Who?”
 Her brow creased.

-“The cop.
-Was he bothering you?
-What did he say?”
+“Him.
+The cop.
+Was he harassing you?
+What’d he say?”

-“Nothing.”
 He wrenched his eyes away and met hers.
-“I’ll tell you later.
-What were you going to say?”
+“Nothing.
+I’ll tell you later.
+What did you want to talk about?”

-She hesitated.
-“Only about nine hundred.
+“Only…well, about nine hundred.
 Not even that.
 A bit less.”

-Jay tried to speak.
-His voice came out rough and he cleared his throat, tried again.
-“Why don’t you just give her something yourself?”
-She turned her head, squinted sidelong at him.
-“I mean…I thought your family was rich.”
+Jay tried to speak, but his voice came out hoarse.
+He cleared his throat and tried again.
+“Why don’t you give her the money?
+I mean…I thought your family was rich.”